anrbn/GCP-Attack-Defense/README.md

 To set up IAM permissions for your Cloud Function, you can add one or more members to a Cloud Function's IAM policy.
 Members can be individual user accounts, groups of users, or service accounts.
 You can assign roles to these members, which determine the actions they can perform on the function.

 Now, there's a special member called `allUsers` that represents anyone on the internet.
 We will be granting the member : `allUsers` the role : `Cloud Function Invoker` to to Invoke the function.This will allow anyone on the internet to invoke the Cloud Function without requiring authentication.

-[Note: Granting allUsers permissions to a Cloud Function, you are essentially making your Cloud Function publicly accessible to anyone who knows the URL].
+>Note: Granting allUsers permissions to a Cloud Function, you are essentially making your Cloud Function publicly accessible to anyone who knows the URL.

 In order to grant the `allUsers` member the `Cloud Function Invoker` role, the user or service account performing the operation must have certain permissions.
-Let's figure that out.
+Let's Image that out.

 The code will query the metadata server and retrieve an access token and then print that token to the logs and response body when a request is made to that specific endpoint.